jonnor/machinehearing/tinyml2021/presentation.md

 ## Details on results

-Thesis

-> Environmental Sound Classification
+> Thesis: Environmental Sound Classification
 > on Microcontrollers
 > using Convolutional Neural Networks